albirrkarim/react-speech-highlight-demo/API.md

 ## 3. convertTextIntoClearTranscriptText()

-Function to convert your input string (just text or html string) into [Speech Synthesis Markup Language (SSML)](https://cloud.google.com/text-to-speech/docs/ssml) clear format that this package **can understand** when making transcript timestamp.
+Function to convert your input string (just text or HTML string) into [Speech Synthesis Markup Language (SSML)](https://cloud.google.com/text-to-speech/docs/ssml) clear format that this package **can understand** when making transcript timestamps.

 **You must use this function when making the audio file**